 Give a plain porch a boost of personality with the right details.
 This cottage-inspired porch design owes its look to a beaded-board ceiling, cool color palette, and eclectic furniture.
 To keep the vibe natural, electrical lighting is replaced with a hanging lantern and an army of candles.

 A porch not only connects your interior with the exterior, but it can also connect your home with the rest of the neighborhood.
 Make your porch beautiful and welcoming, and make sure to allow plenty of space for you and your company.
 This porch, outfitted with cheery colors and playful patterns, provides the perfect warm-weather gathering spot for friends and family.

-If your home is located somewhere with a chilly winter climate, a sunroom provides the perfect way to enjoy the outdoors year-round.
-Sunrooms add versatility throughout the year since windows can be replaced with just screens in warm months.
+If your home is located somewhere with a chilly winter climate, adding a sunroom is the perfect way to enjoy the outdoors year-round.
+Sunrooms add versatility throughout the year since windows can be replaced with screens in warm months.
 This small sunroom makes the most of a tight space with airy furniture and a neutral color palette.